Fishing for complements: Introduction

 In the last part of the paper we will show how to recover Bongartz completion and the existence of complements for classic presilting objects over hereditary abelian categories or silting-discrete algebras.
 The latter result also requires a characterisation of silting-discrete algebras that may be of independent interest.

-\begin{introtheorem}[Theorem~\ref{large is small silting discrete}] A finite-dimensional algebra $\Lambda$ is silting-discrete if and only if every bounded complex of projective modules which is a large silting object in $\sD(\Mod{\Lambda})$ is (additively) equivalent to a classic silting object in $\per{\Lambda}$. \end{introtheorem}
+\begin{introtheorem}[Theorem~\ref{large is small silting discrete}] A finite-dimensional algebra $\Lambda$ is silting discrete if and only if every bounded complex of projective modules which is a large silting object in $\sD(\Mod{\Lambda})$ is (additively) equivalent to a classic silting object in $\per{\Lambda}$. \end{introtheorem}

 This can be regarded as a triangulated version of a result from \cite{AMV19} stating that $\Lambda$ is $\tau$-tilting finite if and only if every silting module in $\Mod{\Lambda}$ is equivalent to a support $\tau$-tilting module in $\mod{\Lambda}$.